Code360In/katacoda-scenarios-10/control_structures/expressions/step1.md

 `node --use-strict`{{execute}}

-Load the helper code.
-Again, click on the black block below.

-`const steps = require('./steps.js')`{{execute}}

-Now it's your turn.

-An expression is made up of literals, variables, operators, and function calls.
+An *expression* is made up of literals, variables, operators, and function calls.
 Every expression has a *value*.

 The Node interpreter computes and displays the values of any expressions that you provide.
-Try this one:
+Click on this one and watch out for the value:

 `6 * 7`{{execute}}

-A statement (assignment, branch, loop, and so on) is executed for its *effect*.
+A *statement* (assignment, branch, loop, and so on) is executed for its *effect*.
 Statements don't have values.
-Here is a typical statement:
+Click on this statement:

 `let number = 6 * 7;`{{execute}}

 What happens when you run the statement?
 Of course, `number` is set to the value of the expression on the right hand side of the `=` operator.
 That's the effect.
 And then Node feels compelled to display a value.
-Click on the black box if you haven't already to see what it is.
+In this case, `undefined`.

 This is an oddity of Node.
 REPLs (read-evaluate-print loops) of other programming languages don't print anything when you enter a statement.
 Unless, of course, the statement happens to be a print statement.